 This blog has been updated to reflect the most recent information from the World Wide Web Consortium (W3C).

 In 2020, WC3 announced the first public working draft of a new version of its Web Content Accessibility Guidelines (WCAG): WCAG 2.2.
-The final version of 2.2 has not yet been released, but for now, W3C has released a draft containing nine new success criteria.
+The final version of the 2.2 guidelines is expected to be released later in 2023 (July, August, or September), containing nine new success criteria.

-Below is our summary of the proposed WCAG 2.2 success criteria, plus a checklist for website owners who want to get a head start.
+Below is our summary of the proposed WCAG 2.2 success criteria, plus a checklist for website owners who want to get prepared to meet them.

 WCAG 2.1 vs. WCAG 2.2: What’s New?

-The new WCAG 2.2 success criteria focus on accessibility for users with low vision, cognitive and learning disabilities, and motor disabilities.
-They also address mobile devices and e-books.
+The new WCAG 2.2 success criteria focus on accessibility for web users with low vision, cognitive and learning disabilities, and motor disabilities, including support for the use of touch-screen devices.

 Also, like previous versions, WCAG 2.2 breaks down testable success criteria into three levels: A, AA, and AAA.
-Each conformance level contains the criteria from the lower levels, so if your website and other digital assets conform to WCAG 2.2.
-AA, they automatically conform to WCAG 2.2 A.
+Meeting a conformance level includes meeting the criteria from the lower levels, so if your website and other digital properties conform to WCAG 2.2.
+AA, they conform to WCAG 2.2 A as well.

-Level A success criteria create a minimum baseline for accessibility.
-However, some global accessibility laws, such as Section 508 of the Rehabilitation Act of 1973 in the US, EN 301 549 in Europe, and the AODA in Ontario, Canada, require Level AA conformance which requires Level A and AA be met.
-Level AAA provides for more advanced accessibility measures, but these are not required by law.
+Level A success criteria create a minimum conformance level for accessibility.
+However, nearly all global accessibility laws, such as Section 508 of the Rehabilitation Act of 1973 in the US, EN 301 549 in Europe, and the AODA in Ontario, Canada, require Level AA conformance which requires Level A and AA be met.
+Level AAA provides for more advanced accessibility measures, but these are not required by current laws.

-The vast majority of website owners should focus on level AA – the globally accepted and recommended tier of accessibility.
-WCAG 2.2 AA conformance can help you meet current best practices for improved accessibility as well as legal compliance.
+The vast majority of website owners should focus on Level A and AA—the globally accepted and recommended tier of accessibility.
+WCAG 2.2 AA conformance can help you meet current best practices for improved accessibility for people with disabilities as well as legal compliance.

 WCAG 2.2 Checklist

-Even if your organization is only required by law to meet WCAG 2.0 or 2.1 standards, it’s a good idea to get your digital assets in conformance with 2.2 standards.
+Even if your organization is only required by law to meet WCAG 2.0 or 2.1 standards, it’s a good idea to eventually get your digital properties in conformance with 2.2 standards.
 Most of the new criteria are best addressed during the design of your digital property.
-The checklist below can help you get a better understanding of the WCAG 2.2 success criteria and how they can further advance the accessibility of your website.
+The checklist below can help you get a better understanding of the WCAG 2.2 success criteria and how they can advance the accessibility of your website.

-2.4.12 Focus Not Obscured – Minimum (Level AA): When a user interface component receives keyboard focus, at least a portion of it must remain visible and not be hidden by other content you provide.
+2.4.11 Focus Not Obscured – Minimum (Level AA): When a user interface component receives keyboard focus, at least a portion of it must remain visible and not be hidden by other content you provide.

-2.4.13 Focus Not Obscured – Enhanced (Level AAA): When a user interface component receives keyboard focus, none of the focus indicator may be hidden by author-created content.
-This is the AAA level of success criterion 2.4.12 listed previously.
+2.4.12 Focus Not Obscured – Enhanced (Level AAA): When a user interface component receives keyboard focus, none of the focus indicator may be hidden by your content.
+This is the AAA level of success criterion 2.4.11 listed previously.

 2.5.7 Dragging Movements (Level AA): If any part of your website requires a dragging movement, provide an alternative means of dragging, such as tapping or clicking.
 For example, instead of dragging a map, the interface could offer buttons that move the map in a particular direction.